Sally Fox (inventor)

-Sally Fox (born 1959) is a cotton breeder who breeds naturally colored varieties of cotton.
-She is the inventor of FoxFibre and founder of the company Natural Cotton Colors Inc. Fox invented the first species of environmentally friendly colored cotton that could be spun into thread on a machine.
+Sally Fox (born 1955) is a United States cotton breeder who breeds naturally colored varieties of cotton.
+She is the inventor of Foxfibre®️ and founder of the company Natural Cotton Colors Inc. Fox invented the first species of environmentally friendly colored cotton that could be spun into thread on a machine.

 Fox has been called a "cotton pioneer" for her efforts regarding organic, colored cotton and heirloom wheat.

 Early life and education

-Fox was the sixth of seven children, born in 1959 in Woodside, California to two real estate agents.
+Fox was the sixth of seven children, born in 1955 in Woodside, California to two real estate agents.
 At the age of seven, her family moved to Menlo Park.

 Fox first became interested in cotton fibers at the age of 12.
-After purchasing her first spindle with babysitting money, she created various threads of cotton from household objects such as linen.
+After purchasing her first spindle with babysitting money, she created various threads of cotton from household objects such as dog hair and linen.

 In high school, an entomology teacher and then Stanford Ph.D. student, Elizabeth Wangari, inspired Fox to take an interest in insects.
-Wangari helped Fox secure an internship at Zircon Corporation in Palo-Alto.
+Wangari helped Fox secure an internship at Zoecon Corporation in Palo-Alto.
 Fox went on to major in biology and entomology at California State Polytechnic University at San Luis Obispo.

 After graduation, Fox joined the Peace Corps and travelled to The Gambia, West Africa in order to learn about the environmental factors harming local rice and peanut crops.
 It was here that Fox was first exposed, both socially and physically, to the dangers of pesticides such as DDT.
 Fox taught safety classes regarding the usage of pesticides but was forced to return home after becoming very sick (due to exposure).
 After her stint in the Peace Corps, Fox furthered her education by earning a master's degree in integrated pest management from the University of California at Riverside.

 Inspiration to grow colored cotton

 In the early 1980s, Fox began looking for a job.
-However, the economic downfall of the farming industry during this time period created a sparse job market.
+However, the 1980s farm crisis during this time period created a sparse job market.
 Fox first found work as a pollinator for a cotton breeder in California.
 During this job, Fox discovered a bag of seeds that produced brown, pest-resistant cotton.
 After a suggestion from her employer, Fox spun out the cotton and left her job so as to plant her first fields of naturally colored cotton.